So, what is the definition of punitive damages in Florida?

 The function of punitive damages is to punish the wrongdoer, as opposed to compensating the victim.
-The hope is that that a financial punitive damage award will deter the wrongdoer, and others, from committing the acts in the future.
+The hope is that that the financial consequences will deter the wrongdoer and others from committing such acts in the future.

-In recent years, the Courts and juries have been more than willing to issue large punitive verdicts to punish wrongdoers, especially big corporations.
-Lawmakers, who tend to receive important financial contributions from these same big corporations, are constantly passing laws to limit punitive awards.
+In recent years, courts and juries have been more willing to issue large punitive verdicts to punish wrongdoers, especially big corporations.
+However, lawmakers, who tend to receive important financial contributions from these same big corporations, are constantly passing laws to limit punitive awards.

 Intentional Torts and Malice

-If an injured party is hurt because of an intentional tort (Assault for example), then punitive damages may be appropriate.
+If an injured party is hurt because of an intentional tort (i.e. assault), then punitive damages may be appropriate.
 In fact, if “malice” is an element of the intentional tort, then punitive damages will be at issue in the case.

 Simple or gross negligence is not enough to justify an award of punitive damages.
 This is because punitive damages are to punish and deter a wrongdoer.
-If the wrongdoer simply acted negligently (think rear-ending someone else), they have not acted so terribly as to require a punitive award.
+If the wrongdoer simply acted negligently (i.e. rear-ending someone else’s car), that act was not terrible enough to merit an award for punitive damages.

-Punitive Damages in Florida is a matter for the Jury to decide.
+Punitive damages in Florida is a matter for a jury to decide.
 The burden is on the plaintiff (the victim) to establish his or her entitlement to a punitive award by clear and convincing evidence.
 The weight of such evidence will determine the amount of any award.

-It is the Jury who is charged with the task of assessing an amount of an award that is an appropriate degree of punishment for the reckless and malicious conduct of the defendant (the wrongdoer).
+The jury is then charged with the task of determining an award amount that is an appropriate degree of punishment for the reckless and malicious conduct of the defendant (the wrongdoer).

-The Plaintiff can utilize the discovery process to find out the financial situation of the defendant, including tax returns, financial statements, income, cash flow, expenses, anticipated income, bank accounts, ownership or property and value, and more.
-The attorneys can go back three to five years in the discovery process to see the financial situation of the wrongdoer, in order to discover the appropriate amount of punitive damages to ask the Jury.
+The plaintiff can utilize the discovery process to find out the defendant’s financial situation.
+Documents available include tax returns, financial statements, income, cash flow, expenses, anticipated income, bank accounts, ownership of property and its value, and more.
+Attorneys can go back three to five years in the discovery process to assess the wrongdoer’s financial situation and determine the appropriate amount of punitive damages for which to ask the jury.

 Tort Reform and Limits on Punitive Damages

-In 1999, Florida, through “tort reform”, capped the amount of punitive damages in the following ways:
+Starting in 1999, “tort reform” in Florida capped the amount of punitive damages in the following ways:

-- If the defendant had a specific intent to harm the plaintiff, then there is no cap (in other words, tort reform does not apply).
+- If the defendant had specific intent to harm the plaintiff, then there is no cap (in other words, tort reform does not apply).

-- if specific intent is not found, then the cap may not exceed the greater of 3X the amount of compensatory damages OR the sum of $500,000.00.
+- If specific intent to cause harm cannot be determined, then the cap may not exceed the greater of three times the amount of compensatory damages or $500,000.

-- If the jury finds the defendant acted wrongfully only for financial gain and the likelihood of injury was known by the defendant or the defendant’s managing agent, director, officer, or other representatives likely knew the possibility of causing injury, then the amount of punitive damages may not exceed 4X the compensatory damages or $2,000,000.00, whichever is higher.
+- If the jury finds the defendant acted wrongfully only for financial gain and the defendant or the defendant’s managing agent, director, officer, or other representatives likely knew the possibility of causing injury, then the amount of punitive damages may not exceed four times the amount of compensatory damages or $2 million (whichever amount is higher).

 These caps on punitive damages do not apply if the defendant was intoxicated at the time of the act for which punitive damages are sought.
-A defendant is intoxicated if he is under the influence of alcohol or a controlled substance to the extent his normal faculties were impaired or he had a blood or breath alcohol level of .08% or higher.
+A defendant was legally intoxicated if he or she was under the influence of alcohol or a controlled substance to the extent that his or her normal faculties were impaired or he or she had a blood or breath alcohol level of .08% or higher.

 Pleading and Practice

-The plaintiff in Florida needs to first file his or her lawsuit seeking compensatory damages, and then, after gathering enough evidence to show a reasonable basis for the recovery of punitive damages, then proffer testimony and file a pleading seeking punitive damages.
+The plaintiff in Florida needs to first file his or her lawsuit seeking compensatory damages.
+Then, after gathering enough evidence to show a reasonable basis for the recovery of punitive damages, proffer (or offer) testimony and file a pleading seeking punitive damages.

 In other words, punitive damages are usually requested later in the game.
-Once sufficient evidence is gathered and shown to the Court by proffer or otherwise, the plaintiff can then move to amend his complaint.
+Once sufficient evidence is gathered and shown to the court, the plaintiff can then move to amend his or her complaint.

-If the Plaintiff files a request for punitive damages too early in the case, the other side’s defense attorney will move to dismiss the complaint or move for a protective Order from the Court to limit unneeded financial discovery.
+If the plaintiff files a request for punitive damages too early in the case, the other side’s defense attorney will move to dismiss the complaint or move for the court to issue a protective order to limit financial discovery.

 Punitive Damages Against the State of Florida or Other State Entities

 Florida law prohibits actions for punitive damages against the State of Florida or its entities.
-However, if an individual employee of the State caused damages while acting in bad faith, punitive damages can be sought against them individually.
+However, if a State employee caused damages while acting in bad faith, punitive damages can be sought against him or her individually.

 Punitive Damages and Corporations

-A corporation can be held liable for the direct conduct of its managing agent or primary owner of the corporation, or a managing officer.
+A corporation can be held liable for the direct conduct of its managing agent, a managing officer, or the primary owner of the corporation.

-Vicarious Liability: An Employer Can be Liable For His Employee
+Vicarious Liability: An Employer Can be Held Liable for an Employee

-A case for punitive damages may be had against a corporation when the employee’s actions rise to the level of “intentional misconduct” or “gross negligence”.
+A case for punitive damages against a corporation is valid when an employee’s actions rise to the level of “intentional misconduct” or “gross negligence.”

-Gross negligence means the defendant’s conduct was so reckless that it constituted a conscious disregard or indifference to life, safety or the rights of person.
+Gross negligence means the defendant’s conduct was so reckless that it constituted a conscious disregard or indifference to someone life, safety, or rights.